Writing Your First Win32 Application with C++

 HWND CreateWindowEx(DWORD dwExStyle, // window extended style

-LPCTSTR lpClassName // class name
+LPCTSTR lpClassName, // class name

 LPCTSTR lpWindowName, // window name